 A seat cushion is the most common method used to make chairs comfortable.
 To do so, most people simply use one from their couch or a pillow.

-However, you should consider using a for the best results.
+However, you should consider using a wedge cushion with a U-shaped cut out for the best results.

 A wedge-shaped seat cushion helps you get into a better sitting posture by aligning your body into a better sitting position.
 This reduces back pains and is also a better option for prolonged sitting.

 - It makes it easy to maintain an upright position hence enabling better posture.

 - It offers better shock absorbency and weight accommodation, and stability.

 - It reduces the pressure put on your hips, back, and the back of your thighs.

 - It eases or eliminates lower back pains.